bcgov/data-publication/pages/dps_bcdc_w_application.md

 ---------------

-**Resource Description**

-+ Is a detailed description of the resource.
+**Resource Description**: Is a detailed description of the resource.

-**Supplemental Information**

-+ Any additional relevant information about the resource can be included here.
+**Supplemental Information**: Any additional relevant information about the resource can be included here.

-**Resource Update Cycle**

-+ Describes how often the resource is updated.
+**Resource Update Cycle**: Describes how often the resource is updated.

 + **Changes**:
     - **NEW Values** "Nightly" (`nightly`); "Unknown" (`unknown`)